-In the case of remote seal service destroying the key takes place by removal of encrypted key from the HSM device and from the key storage area in an encrypted form (including the backup copies).
+In the case of remote seal service destroying the key takes place by removal of encrypted key from the HSM device and from the key storage area in an encrypted form.

-The destruction of the private key of the Certification authorities means a physical destruction of cryptographic cards, on which shared secrets are stores or their safe removal from a carrier (from a cryptographic card, or HSM, etc.).
+The destruction of the private key of the certification authorities means a physical destruction of cryptographic cards and/or other media, on which copies or archives of shared secrets are stores or their safe removal from the media (from a cryptographic card, or HSM, etc.).
 Destroying private keys of the Certification authorities takes place in the presence of a committee, by the EuroCert's personnel, in line with a documented procedure.
 The presence of at least two persons is required, including the Security officer.
 Cards must be identified before being destroyed.
 A report is prepared from the destruction procedure.